In the day of my trouble I shall call upon You, For You will answer me.” – Psalm 86:7.

 3. Therefore, God does not exist.

-To clarify, premise 1, in the hiddenness argument, addresses the varying degrees of skepticism or manifestation required for belief.
-All things being equal, that ones cognitive abilities are working and an individual’s reasons for belief are equal to reasons for non-belief, let’s say, one would be as rational in withholding proposition on the existence of God.
-John Schellenberg, in his hiddenness argument, notes that there are some who are not actively disbelieving in God, rather, they are sitting on the evidence waiting for something to tip the scales in favour of one way or another.
-Why are some so certain of the existence of God, that nothing can shake their certainty, while others are unable to conjure up belief, even if the idea of a heavenly paradise and a God who gives meaning to their existence on earth, is inoffensive to them, but not intellectually satisfying?
+To clarify, premise 1 in the hiddenness argument addresses the varying degrees of skepticism or manifestation required for belief.
+All things being equal, that one’s cognitive abilities are working and an individual’s reasons for belief are equal to reasons for non-belief, let’s say, one would be as rational in withholding proposition on the existence of God.
+John Schellenberg, in his hiddenness argument, notes that there are some who are not actively disbelieving in God.
+Rather, they are sitting on the evidence waiting for something to tip the scales in favour one way or the other.
+Why are some so certain of the existence of God that nothing can shake their certainty, while others are unable to easily believe, even if the idea of a heavenly paradise and a God who gives meaning to their existence on earth is inoffensive to them, but not intellectually satisfying?
 How can one accept in their heart what their intellect rejects?
-These people are not in active rebellion against God, many might even find a great deal of comfort in finding such belief, furthermore, those who lose their faith lose it after years of reflection and have needed counselling in helping themselves find existential meaning for their lives after.
-To dismiss their belief as being a result of faulty cognitive abilities, or a rebellious attitude, is not taking seriously what these thoughtful people are facing.
+These people are not necessarily in active rebellion against God.
+Many might even find a great deal of comfort in finding such belief.
+Furthermore, those who lose their faith lose it after years of reflection, and they have needed counselling to help find existential meaning for their lives afterwards.
+To dismiss their belief as being a result of faulty cognitive abilities or a rebellious attitude is not taking seriously what these thoughtful people are facing.

 Pascal, in his posthumously published book, writes in vs. 228, that the objection of atheists is that they simply have no light.
 Are we to suggest that believing is required in order to see, or that seeing is prior to belief?